dovetail-genomics/chicago/chicagoTools/README.md

 - The script for processing BAM files into Chicago input files:
        + bam2chicago.sh

-- The wrapper script for the Chicago package itself:
+- The wrapper script for the Chicago package:
        + runChicago.R

 - The script for bundling the interaction calls from multiple samples into a single data matrix: